-Wuhan offers hope on virus front; Italy nears stark toll
+Italian virus death toll nears China’s as outbreak spreads

 “And then people die who wouldn’t have died with timely intervention,” he said.
 “That’s what happens when the health system collapses.”

-In the United States, the Centers for Disease Control and Prevention says 80% of the nation’s 138 deaths have taken place in people over 65.
-Worldwide, 9,100 patients have died and 84,000 have recovered.
+A total of 222,642 cases have been reported worldwide, with 9,115 deaths and 84,506 recoveries, according to a tally kept by Johns Hopkins University.
 Aside from the elderly and the sick, most people only have mild or moderate symptoms, like a fever or cough.

+Spain has been the hardest hit European country after Italy, and in Madrid a four-star hotel began operating as a makeshift hospital for coronavirus patients.

+The director of the group that runs the Ayre GH Colon hotel tweeted: “365 rooms more to help win the war.”
+The Madrid Hotel Business Association says it has placed 40 hotels with room for 9,000 people at the service of the Madrid region, which has near half of Spain’s some 17,000 cases so far.

-In London, home to almost 9 million, the government urged people to stay off public transport as authorities considered imposing tougher travel restrictions.
-London is the epicenter of Britain’s coronavirus outbreak, with about one-third of its 2,644 cases.
+In London, home to almost 9 million, the government urged people to stay off public transportation as authorities considered imposing tougher travel restrictions.

-The British supermarket chain Sainsbury’s was one of many around the world reserving the first hour of shopping for vulnerable customers.
+The British supermarket chain Sainsbury’s reserved the first hour of shopping for vulnerable customers, one of many such efforts around the world.

-Jim Gibson, a 72-year-old from southeast London, said he found most of his groceries there in a “relatively trauma-free” experience.
-But he fretted that he hadn’t been able to get the medicine he needed for his wife and himself, and expressed concerns that Britain’s Conservative government had been too slow in ramping up testing for the virus.
+Jim Gibson, 72, of southeast London, said he found most of his groceries there in a “relatively trauma-free” experience.
+But he fretted that he hadn’t been able to get the medicine he needed for his wife and himself, and expressed concerns that Britain’s Conservative government had been too slow in ramping up tests for the virus.

 “You can’t go on ignoring World Health Organization guidelines — if they’re wrong, who the hell is right? … and their thing is test, test, test,” he said.
 “Let’s have no shilly-shallying.”